asongent/ethical-hacker-course/READM.md

 - - If you are on Windows, you may download [WSL](https://www.kali.org/get-kali/#kali-wsl) for Kali from [miscrosoft store](https://www.microsoft.com/en-us/p/kali-linux/9pkr34tncv07?activetab=pivot:overviewtab).

 ##### Enable and turn services
-- Once the installation is completed, enable and turn the following services
+- Once the installation is completed, enable and turn on the following services.

 ```bash
 sudo systemctl enable apache2